Rainy-Window/fbsave/README.md

 ## ☕ Support the Project

 FBSave is free and open source.
-If it saved you time or helped you archive something important to you, consider supporting its development.
+If it saved you time or helped you archive something important, consider supporting its development.

 Every contribution — large or small — helps keep the project maintained and improved.

-## ☕ Support the Project

-FBSave is free and open source.
-If it saved you time or helped you archive something important, consider supporting its development.

 | Platform | Link |
 |---|---|